-- 1 Wheels of different sizes or types
+- Wheels of different sizes or types

-- 1 Used wheels
+- Used wheels

-- 1 Bent wheels that have been straightened
+- Bent wheels that have been straightened

-n Aluminum wheel precautions
+■ Aluminum wheel precautions

-- 1 Use only Toyota wheel nuts and wrenches designed for use with your aluminum wheels. - 1 When rotating, repairing or changing your tires, check that the wheel nuts are still tight after driving 1000 miles (1600 km). - 1 Be careful not to damage the aluminum wheels when using tire chains. - 1 Use only Toyota genuine balance weights or equivalent and a plastic or rubber hammer when balancing your wheels.
+- Use only Toyota wheel nuts and wrenches designed for use with your aluminum wheels. - When rotating, repairing or changing your tires, check that the wheel nuts are still tight after driving 1000 miles (1600 km). - Be careful not to damage the aluminum wheels when using tire chains. - Use only Toyota genuine balance weights or equivalent and a plastic or rubber hammer when balancing your wheels.

-n When replacing wheels
+■ When replacing wheels

 The wheels of your Toyota are equipped with tire pressure warning valves and transmitters that allow the tire pressure warning system to provide advanced warning in the event of a loss in tire inflation pressure.
-Whenever wheels are replaced, the tire pressure warning valves and transmitters must be installed. (→P. 410)
+Whenever wheels are replaced, the tire pressure warning valves and transmitters must be installed. (→P. 422)

-n When replacing wheels
+■ When replacing wheels

-- 1 Do not use wheels that are a different size from those recommended in the Owner's Manual, as this may result in loss of handling control. - 1 Never use an inner tube in a leaking wheel which is designed for a tubeless tire.
+- Do not use wheels that are a different size from those recommended in the Owner's Manual, as this may result in loss of handling control. - Never use an inner tube in a leaking wheel which is designed for a tubeless tire.
 Doing so may result in an accident, causing death or serious injury.

-n When installing the wheel nuts
+■ When installing the wheel nuts

-- 1 Be sure to install the wheel nuts with the tapered end facing inward.
-Installing the nuts with the tapered end facing outward can cause wheel to break and eventually cause a wheel to come off while driving, which could lead to an accident resulting in death or serious injury.

-- 1 Never use oil or grease on the wheel bolts or wheel nuts.
+- Be sure to install the wheel nuts with the tapered end facing inward.
+Installing the nuts with the tapered end facing outward can cause wheel to break and eventually cause a wheel to come off while driving, which could lead to an accident resulting in death or serious injury. - Never use oil or grease on the wheel bolts or wheel nuts.
 Oil and grease may cause the wheel nuts to be excessively tightened, leading to bolt or disc wheel damage.
 In addition, the oil or grease can cause the wheel nuts to loosen and the wheel may fall off, causing an accident and resulting in death or serious injury.
 Remove any oil or grease from the wheel bolts or wheel nuts.

-n Replacing tire pressure warning valves and transmitters
+■ Replacing tire pressure warning valves and transmitters

-- 1 Because tire repair or replacement may affect the tire pressure warning valves and transmitters, make sure to have tires serviced by your Toyota dealer or other qualified service shop.
-In addition, make sure to purchase your tire pressure warning valves and transmitters at your Toyota dealer. - 1 Ensure that only genuine Toyota wheels are used on your vehicle.
+- Because tire repair or replacement may affect the tire pressure warning valves and transmitters, make sure to have tires serviced by your Toyota dealer or other qualified service shop.
+In addition, make sure to purchase your tire pressure warning valves and transmitters at your Toyota dealer. - Ensure that only genuine Toyota wheels are used on your vehicle.
 Tire pressure warning valves and transmitters may not work properly with non-genuine wheels.